 Brentwood Discrimination Attorney

-Protecting Workers from Discrimination
+Protecting Workers from Discrimination in California

 Discrimination in the workplace is illegal.
 If you have been the victim of workplace discrimination, you have the right to take legal action against your employer.
 At Kraeber Law Office, we are dedicated to helping employees who have been discriminated against.
 We understand the stress and anxiety that can come with being the victim of workplace discrimination, and we are here to help you fight for justice.